Professor Jennifer Hudson

 Learn about Carolyn's publications and grants.

-Associate Professor Kerry Sherman
+Professor Kerry Sherman

 Key areas of expertise include breast cancer survivorship including lymphoedema risk management, distress, sexuality and body image following a cancer diagnosis.
 Associate Professor Sherman has considerable experience in developing and evaluating online behavioural oncology interventions, including the Breast Reconstruction Decision Aid (BRECONDA) and an interactive website designed to support male partners of women undergoing breast cancer genetic testing.